anyscale/madewithml.github.io/docs/courses/mlops/labeling.md

     - samples with lowest predicted, [calibrated](https://arxiv.org/abs/1706.04599){:target="_blank"}, confidence (uncertainty sampling)
     - discrepancy in predictions from an ensemble of trained models
 4. Repeat until the desired performance is achieved.

+> This can be significantly more cost-effective and faster than labeling the entire dataset.

 <div class="ai-center-all">
     <img src="https://raw.githubusercontent.com/GokuMohandas/MadeWithML/main/images/mlops/labeling/active_learning.png" width="700" alt="active learning">